 25. Linux Command Cheat Sheet by Loggly

-Like any other Linux commands cheat sheet; It also covers a variety of Terminal commands like file management, file utilities, memory and process, file compression, scripting, disk utilities, network, directory utilities, etc.
+This Linux commands cheat sheet covers a wide variety of Terminal commands, including file management, file utilities, memory and process control, file compression, scripting abilities, disk utilities, networking tools, and directory navigation.

 26. Linux Commands Cheat Sheet by RedHat developer